Logo fishing for carp

 During the night time I have noticed I can relax with the accuracy.
 At night the carp will come out from the snags because it’s usually much quieter.
 This is the best time to position a rig further away from a snag feature and more into open water.

-Casting rig away from snag at night also gives other benefits:
+Casting a rig away from the snags at night also gives other benefits:

-1. You won’t have to struggle trying to get a rig tight under a tree in darkness
+1. You won’t have to struggle trying to get a rig tight under a tree in the dark

-2. You get more time before the carp reaches the snag after bite.
+2. You get more time before the carp reaches any snag during a screaming run.

 In point 1 above, it is obvious why you don’t want to be trying to cast accurately in the dark.
 Yes, you can use the clip, but you could still be off target either left or right, plus you wont see if it’s about to be heading for any hanging branches.
 Also, not fishing the “safe” spot gives it time to rest the area so fish will feel safe there during the next day.